vzw4/Noraxon-To-OpenSim/README.md

 # Noraxon-To-OpenSim

+THIS IS OBSOLETE AS OF 3.30.2026.
+GO TO https://github.com/vzw4/Noraxon-To-OpenSim-MATLABpipeline INSTEAD

 Batch converts Noraxon IMU/Insole data into .trc and .mot file for OpenSim biomechanical analysis

 This code utilizes trajectory outputs from Noraxon IMUs as virtual bony markers to create a .trc file of coordinates for each marker.
 It also converts Noraxon insole data into a vGRFs and CoP .mot to use in OpenSim.
 It then uses a MATLAB wrapper to run kinematics, kinetics, JointReactions, and BodyKinematics analysis in OpenSim.